Advisory Board Members

 |Michael E. Batts

-Scott is a Managing Director of Fulcrum Partners, LLC in Orlando, Florida.
-Over his 30+ year career, he has specialized in the efficient funding of benefit liabilities for corporations and estate tax liabilities for wealthy families.
+Scott is a Co-Founder of Fulcrum Partners, LLC, A OneDigital Company, and runs the Orlando office.
+Over his 30+ year career, he has specialized in the efficient funding of executive benefit liabilities for corporations and estate tax liabilities for wealthy families.
 His expertise is in the strategic integration of compensation and benefits for the top talent at medium-to-large companies.
-The result is a comprehensive and effective total reward structure.
 He also consults with medium-to-large private companies on business succession and ownership transition challenges.
 Joanie stayed at home to raise their two sons.
-They are both volunteers in many Kingdom-building activities.
-In addition to serving with Mr. Cahill on various boards, Mrs. Cahill has been in leadership with BSF for 10+ years and runs the food service ministry at Rock Orlando.
+Scott and Joanie are both volunteers in various Kingdom-building activities.
+In addition to serving with Scott in various ministries, Joanie has been in leadership with BSF for 20+ years.

 |Charles W. Cramer